 5. Tresta beach, Fetlar

 If you're interested in booking a tour or just want more information drop me an email at firstname.lastname@example.org or come along and follow me on Instagram.
-And for those of you who have signed up to my monthly newsletter, that'll be winging it's way into your inboxes in the next few days (and if you've not signed up, you can do so here).
+And for those of you who have signed up to my monthly newsletter, that'll be winging its way into your inboxes in the next few days (and if you've not signed up, you can do so in the sign-up box below).

 Hello, and welcome to my blog.
 I hope that you find what you're looking for, whether you are planning that perfect holiday or maybe you're from Shetland and looking for some inspiration.
 Hopefully, there is something here for everyone.